-The message part of a TB8100 syslog message has the following parts:

-IP Address The IP address of the TB8100 that originated the syslog message.
-Module Code The module code indicates which base station module generated the message: Module Code Module SYSTEM REC PA PMU TB8100 base station reciter power amplifier power management unit The timestamp gives the value of the base station timestamp gives the value of the base station timestamp.
-It consists of a number of second and milliseconds.
-Alarm Code The alarm code is the last three characters of the data tag for the alarm (for a list of CCI data tags, TN-947-AN).
-Text The text is an English description of the reason message.
+Message The message part of a TB8100 syslog message has the following parts: IP Address The IP address of the TB8100 that originated the syslog message.
+Module Code The module code indicates which base station module generated the message: Module Code Module SYSTEM TB8100 base station REC reciter power amplifier PA PMU power management unit Timestamp The timestamp gives the value of the base station timer since its last start-up.
+It consists of a number of seconds and milliseconds.
+Alarm Code The alarm code is the last three characters of the CCI data tag for the alarm (for a list of CCI data tags, see TN-947-AN).
+Text The text is an English description of the reason for the message.

-8.3 Heartbeat Messages
+7.3 Heartbeat Messages